Skip to main content

 Why Use Repositories?

-• Separation of Concerns: Data access is isolated
+• Separation of Concerns: Data access logic (query optimization, joins, caching) lives in one place

 Basic Repository